Scope and structure of the degree

 What studies are included in my degree?

 From the degree structure of your degree programme, you can see what studies you need to complete for your degree.
-You can view the degree structure at the end of this page by selecting your degree programme from the menu above.
-You will also see the structure of your degree and information on the modules and courses after you have completed the study plan in Sisu.
-You can view the entire curriculum of your degree programme on the Curriculum and equivalence between curriculums page.
+You can view the degree structure as well as degree programme, study module and course details at the top of the page in the main menu of the Studies Service, under the heading Degree Structure.
+You will also see the information in Sisu after you have completed the study plan.
+You can view the entire curriculum of your degree programme on the Curriculum and equivalence between curricula page.

 All Bachelor’s degrees completed at the University of Helsinki include: